mattruzicka/readme_yard/README.md

 Add [gem "readme_yard"](https://rubygems.org/gems/readme_yard) to your Gemfile and run `bundle install` or install it yourself with: `gem install readme_yard`

+**Note:** As of version 0.3.0, Readme Yard requires Ruby 3.0 or higher.

 ## Getting Started

 Run `readme build` at the command line.
-This creates a README_YARD.md file if there isn’t one by copying your exisiting README.md file.
+This creates a README_YARD.md file if there isn't one by copying your existing README.md file.

 README_YARD.md is the template from which `readme build` generates the README.
 Readme Yard adds the ability to embed and reference your source code in your README via README_YARD.md.